Ditropan (Oxybutynin Hydrochloride)

 Who Should Not Take Ditropan

-Do not take Ditropan if you are allergic to oxybutynin hydrochloride or any ingredients in the medication.
-Also avoid if you have: angle closure glaucoma or shallow anterior chamber, partial or complete intestinal blockage, stomach/intestinal/large bowel problems including colitis, myasthenia gravis, urinary tract blockage, or severe bleeding.
+Do not take Ditropan if you are allergic to oxybutynin or any of its ingredients, have angle closure glaucoma, intestinal blockage, myasthenia gravis, urinary tract blockage, or severe bleeding.

 Medical Conditions to Discuss

-Tell your doctor if you have: liver, kidney or heart problems, high blood pressure, thyroid problems, enlarged prostate gland, autonomic neuropathy, Parkinson’s disease, hiatus hernia with heartburn, or diarrhea.
+Discuss with your doctor if you have liver, kidney, or heart problems, high blood pressure, thyroid issues, or Parkinson's disease.

 Pregnancy and Breastfeeding